If you are a trained facilitator, please log in below to gain full access to your Parents Plus programme resources.

 If you are recruited as a supervisor, you will be provided with training and supervision from the training team at Parents Plus and you will become part of a network of Parents Plus supervisors.

-The Parents Plus programmes are evidence–based mental health and parenting programmes for families that can be delivered by professionals under licence from the Parents Plus charity under the following strict conditions.
+The Parents Plus programmes are evidence–based mental health and parenting programmes for families that can be delivered by professionals under licence from the Parents Plus charity under the below strict conditions.

 Parents Plus offers specific facilitator training and supervision to professionals who wish to deliver the programmes.
-Attending the training for each programme is compulsory and gives the facilitator the license to use the programme materials.
+Attending the training for each programme is compulsory and gives the facilitator the license to use the programme materials for that particular programme.

 Who can attend training?

 The Parents Plus facilitator trainings are open to qualified education, mental health and community professionals.
 The programmes are run successfully in a wide range of settings including Primary Care, School, Health, Disability and Mental Health.In special circumstances it is possible for people without the above professional qualifications to attend the training, such as parents who have completed a Parents Plus course and who are supported by a professional agency to be a co-facilitator.
 Please contact us if you wish to attend training in these circumstances.

 Parents Plus programmes must be co-facilitated, therefore, at least two facilitators need to be trained before a programme can be delivered to families.
 Facilitators who go on to complete our accreditation process are licensed to run the programme without a co-facilitator.